trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

   each installation must have a unique identifier.

 * ``node.data-dir``:
   The location (filesystem path) of the data directory.
-Presto will store logs and other data here.
+Presto stores logs and other data here.

 .. _presto_jvm_config: